5l1v3r1/dashboard-3/readme.md

 Dashboard provides the user boilerplate web apps require for users to register, create groups, subscription billing with Stripe etc.

-You write your application server in any language and Dashboard runs in parallel.
-Users browse your Dashboard server's URL and it serves its own content for account-related requests and proxies your application server for everything else.
+You can write your web app in any language running its own server and Dashboard runs in parallel.
+Users browse your Dashboard server's URL and it either responds with its own content or proxies your application.
 An application server needs to serve a guest landing page on `/` and your web app on `/home`, and optionally any other URLs you require.

 Dashboard is a stateless web server designed to scale horizontally, written in NodeJS.
 You can publish it to Heroku or similar PaaS and run multiple instances, or use web hosts like Digital Ocean, Vultr, AWS etc load balancing services they provide.
 In production you should have at least 2 instances of the server sharing requests for basic redundancy.
+Dashboard hashes passwords and account reset codes with random salts and usernames and other fields using sha512.
+Data is optionally AES-encrypted before writing to your storage.

 Dashboard's UI offers a generic account management and administration interface resembling the last two decades of web applications.
 Your application server can serve two special CSS files, `/public/template-additional.css` and `/public/content-additional.css` to theme the Dashboard template and content.
 If your server does not provide these files your Dashboard server will respond with blank files rather than 404 errors.